Bridal Shower Tips

 - Set up a gift area that should include comfortable seating for the bride.
 Leave a pen, notebook or gift tracker (see below), and trash bag under the chair.
 This will make it convenient when the bride unwraps her gifts.
 Make sure you designate someone to throw away the wrapping and to keep track of the gifts.

-- He Said She Said.
+He Said She Said.
 Ask the bride and groom a series of the same questions.
-Pick the answers you wish to use and have them prepared on paper.
-I usually add a silhouette of a girl and boy that the guests can circle.
-I also point out that the answer could be both!
+Create a game by printing the questions on a piece of paper and have guests guess who said what.
+Keep it simple and use a silhouette of a man and woman so guests just have to circle the silhouette.
+If appropriate, point out that the answer could be both!

-- What’s in Your Purse Game?
-I usually have this typed up and handed out to guests.
-List at least 25 – 50 items that might be in a purse.
+What’s in Your Purse Game?
+Print a list of at least 25 to 50 items that could be in a purse and hand to guests.
+Each item receives points.
 The more common items would receive the least points and more unusual items more points.
 Whoever receives the most points wins. (i.e. lipstick, moisturizer, notebook, tea bag, screwdriver, picture of your mother-in-law, etc.)

 Download Gift Tracker